Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully sampled initial stellar mass function: Simulations

-Finally, to demonstrate the importance of using \healpix{} to divide the wind injection, we show in Fig. \ref{fig:blob} snapshots from two additional runs at solar metallicity.
-A spherical cloud with a ten times higher density of $\rho_0=2.2 \times 10^{-21}$ g cm$^{-3}$ and radius of 3.5 pc is placed so that the wind-releasing star is at a distance of 2 pc from the outer radius of the cloud.
-The two rows in Fig. \ref{fig:blob} show the standard setup at 4 \mdot{} resolution, without (top) and with (bottom) cooling as in Fig. \ref{fig:Rshell}.
-The snapshots are taken after 0.5 Myr of a wind with $\dot{M}_\mathrm{wind}=10^{-5}$ \mdot{} yr$^{-1}$ blowing on the cloud.
-From left to right, the panels show hydrogen column density, gas temperature and sodium column density, assuming the wind material has the evolving surface composition of a 150 \mdot{} star.
+Finally, we demonstrate the advantage of using \healpix{} to distribute the wind feedback compared to SPH weighting by showing in Fig. \ref{fig:blob} four additional runs at solar metallicity and 4 \mdot{} resolution.
+Fig. \ref{fig:blob} shows runs without and with cooling using both \healpix{} and SPH kernel weighting.
+A spherical cloud with a ten times higher density of \mbox{$\rho_0=2 \times 10^{-21}$ g cm$^{-3}$} and radius of \mbox{3.5 pc} is placed so that the wind-releasing star is at a distance of \mbox{2 pc} from the outer radius of the cloud.
+The snapshots in Fig. \ref{fig:blob} are taken after \mbox{0.5 Myr} of wind with $\dot{M}_\mathrm{wind}=10^{-5}$ \mdot{} yr$^{-1}$ blowing on the cloud.
+From top to bottom, the panels show hydrogen column density, gas temperature and sodium column density, assuming the wind material has the evolving surface composition of a 150 \mdot{} star.
 The sodium column density traces the metals injected into the gas.
-Since we do not include metal diffusion in our model (see e.g. \citealt{2013MNRAS.434.3142A}, \citealt{2019MNRAS.483.3363H}), the outer regions of the wind front show the SPH kernel smoothed surroundings of single gas particles.
+We do not include metal diffusion in our current model (see e.g. \citealt{2013MNRAS.434.3142A}, \citealt{2019MNRAS.483.3363H}) to have an unambiguous definition for enriched gas, therefore the outer regions of the wind front show the SPH kernel smoothed surroundings of single enriched gas particles.
 The analytic solutions from Eq. \eqref{eq:energy} and Eq. \eqref{eq:momentum} at the corresponding time are indicated as well.
-The wind shell develops as in the uniform medium since the wind energy is distributed fairly evenly across the $4\pi$ solid angle around the star (Eq. \eqref{eq:windmass}).
-Fig. \ref{fig:blob} shows how the dense cloud remains intact and colder than the expanding hot wind bubble, as the wind bubble expands against and around it.
-Implementations with simple distance based weighting of the stellar wind distribution would instead favor nearby dense regions, which would end up receiving relatively larger fractions of the feedback (see e.g. discussion in \citealt{2018MNRAS.477.1578H}, \citealt{2019MNRAS.483.3363H} and \citealt{2022MNRAS.514..249C}).